working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 - snc1.small (1 vCPU, 2 GB RAM)
 - snc1.medium (2 vCPU, 4GB RAM)

 Also there are only two AMIs available for it now.
-However it is possible to import EBS Snapshots onto the Snowball, which we have not done as the procedure was too long and we could do with the AMIs provided.
+However it is possible to import EBS Snapshots onto the Snowcone, which we have not done as the procedure was too long and we could do with the AMIs provided.

 <img